vberi02/CoxInsuranceGroup/README.md

 Steps to follow:
 1) Install Node.js from https://nodejs.org/en/download/ if not downloaded yet.
-2) Open a Command Prompt / PowerShell window and install angular cli using the command 'npm install @angular/cli'.
+2) If angular cli version is below 8.0 then Open a Command Prompt / PowerShell window and install angular cli using the command 'npm install @angular/cli'.
 3) download the repository from the following url: https://github.com/vberi02/CoxInsuranceGroup
 4) Unzip the folder and place it in an accessable location.